Dental Insurance in Texas: How to Choose a Plan That Actually Covers What You Need

 There are three plan types you will come across most often in Texas: HMO, PPO, and indemnity plans.
 Each one works differently, and the right fit depends on your priorities.
 If you are also evaluating medical coverage at the same time, our full breakdown of HMO vs PPO vs EPO vs POS plans explains how these structures work across health insurance as well.

-How Dental HMO Plans Work
+Dental HMO Plans

-How Dental PPO Plans Work
+Dental PPO Plans

 What Does the 100-80-50 Rule Mean for Your Coverage?

 Most dental plans in Texas use a tiered coverage model known as the 100-80-50 rule.
 This is one of the most useful things to understand before you pick a plan.
+The numbers represent how much the insurer pays for each category of care.

-100%
+100% — Preventive

 Cleanings, routine exams, and standard X-rays.
 You pay nothing for these visits in-network.

-80%
+80% — Basic

-50%
+50% — Major

 This matters because many people assume dental insurance covers most of their costs.
 It does for routine care.
 For major work, you are still responsible for half the bill, and that can add up quickly.
 Our guide on preventive dental care plans and which routine services are truly essential goes deeper on how to get maximum value from your preventive tier.